 Can Cats Eat Catnip?

-Cats can ingest catnip, in most cases, without harm.
+Cats can eat catnip, in most cases, without harm.
 However, just like most good things in life, everything in moderation.
 It’s possible that excessive amounts of catnip may cause some gastrointestinal upset for your cat.
 So, as a precaution, limit this treat to around once a week.
 It’s also not recommended to routinely add to your cat’s food.

 Can Cats Overdose on Catnip?